gamemanual0/gm0/source/docs/contributing/index.rst

 Before writing, please take the time to familiarize yourself with the goals of |gm0|.
 The primary goals are:

 #.
-To inform and guide newer teams, participants, and coaches of the FIRST Tech Challenge and help them achieve their competitive goals.
+To inform and guide newer teams, participants, and coaches of the *FIRST*\ |reg| Tech Challenge and help them achieve their competitive goals.
 #.
-To act as a living reference for mechanisms, techniques, and community knowledge pertinent to FIRST Tech Challenge.
+To act as a living reference for mechanisms, techniques, and community knowledge pertinent to *FIRST* Tech Challenge.

 These goals may seem relatively self-explanatory, but they have several important takeaways.